 Located in the heart of Santa Elena, Casita Azul resides in a donated space in a building owned by ASADA (a local water association).
 What started as a single-room endeavour, now occupies the entire second floor of ASADA’s building, providing access to the internet, housing books, computers and other materials needed to align the library’s offerings with the needs of the local communities.

 Casita Azul’s integration in the Environmental Education Coalition for the Alexander Skutch Biological Corridor sees it working closely with Los Cusingos Bird Sanctuary at the Tropical Science Centre, and ASADA to train the adult population of the seven communities that make up the biological corridor.
 The Coalition’s efforts to provide educational opportunities to the local population align with UNSDG 4: Inclusive and Equitable Quality Education and Promotion of Lifelong Learning Opportunities for All.
-These efforts are augmented by the collaborative partnership agreements in place with national educational institutions such as the INA (National Institute of Learning).
 Collaborative partnership agreements with national educational institutions such as the INA (National Institute of Learning) augment these efforts.

 Significant inclusion into a tight-knit community “took a lot of human interaction to gain people’s trust.
 We wanted to be a part of the conversations that generated care for people’s immediate surroundings and their wellbeing,” says Dana Craig, teaching and learning librarian at York University Libraries.
 “Casita Azul became a part of pre-existing committees — Group of Women, Group of the Bakery, Soccer Group — and introduced ourselves.
 We asked how a library can be of service to them and then tried our best to align York’s mission and values with the specific needs of the biological corridor.”